Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Numerical Study

-The following section is an early attempt to describe some of the very rich phenomenology this model can produce.
-Because of the many possible parameter configurations we only scratch the surface here, and leave a more detailed account for a later communication.
+The following section is a numerical investigation of the very rich phenomenology of the above model, supplemented with some analytical results when possible.
+Because of the relatively large number of parameters, we only investigate here some specific ``cuts'' in parameter space, but believe that these cuts are representative of all the possible dynamical classes that the model can generate.

-To facilitate reading this section, we will first recall the different parameters we can adjust.
+To facilitate reading this section, we will first recall the different parameters that can be adjusted.
 We will then explore the different types of dynamical trajectories that can be observed in our toy economy, and classify them into different ``phases''.
-This idea comes from physics, where the macroscopic properties of a system can be split into different regions where its aggregate behaviour is qualitatively the same.
+This idea comes from physics, where the macroscopic properties of a system can be split into different parameter regions where its aggregate behaviour is qualitatively the same.
 These regions only depend on the values taken by a handful of parameters that describe the system; an eloquent example is that of water, which depending on the pressure or temperature can be in either the liquid, solid or gas phase.

-We will therefore present in the following ``phase diagrams'' that summarize the influence of the parameters on the broad dynamical behaviour of our model, an idea that was already advocated for economic Agent-Based Modelling in~\cite{gualdi2015tipping}.
+We will therefore present the following ``phase diagrams'' that summarise the influence of the parameters on the broad dynamical behaviour of our model, an idea that was already advocated for economic Agent-Based Modelling in~\cite{gualdi2015tipping}.